PRETHIV-zz/Virtual_Personal_Assistant/README.md

       *Our VPA is capable of detecting in what pictures you are present and can copy to the specified location.
       *Object detection in a image is done in our pc.

-# Who can Conribute to our project?
+# Who can Conribute to Triangle?
       Anyone with a decent coding skill and creative mind can contribute to our project.

 # I am a web developer can i contribute?